-In partnership with two local organizations, Episcopal Relief & Development is empowering communities to improve food supply and preventing waterborne disease and to equip women to provide for their families.
+In partnership with two local organizations, Episcopal Relief & Development is empowering communities to build climate resilience while improving food supply and preventing waterborne disease and to equip women to provide for their families.

 Together with the Council of Protestant Churches of Nicaragua (CEPAD), we work with local farmers to increase the diversity of their crops and produce natural fertilizers and pesticides that protect the land and water from pollution.
 The agro-ecological techniques applied through the program increase food production and reduce the impact on the soil.
 Planting trees and constructing land ridges and ditches also improves soil quality and reduces erosion, and constructing micro-dams to harvest rainwater enables production during dry seasons.
 Participants share their knowledge with others and promote sustainable practices by using their land to demonstrate the success of the new techniques.
-The program empowers women to nourish their families by planting small kitchen gardens with a variety of vegetables and produce, and a group of plantain farmers is expanding their operation through business training and micro-finance loans.
+The program empowers women to nourish their families by planting small kitchen gardens with a variety of vegetables and produce, and a group of plantain farmers are expanding their operation through business training and micro-finance loans.
 The main goals for this project expansion are: soil and water conservation techniques, integrated pest management, crop diversification and promotion of the plantain value chain project in the New Guinea area.
 Thanks to this extensive experience of working in the rural communities of Nicaragua, CEPAD has learned and modified certain interventions in the communities to achieve long-term sustainable improvement.